5 Fantasy Series to Read in Winter (That Are Already Complete!)

 Start with: Kushiel’s Dart

-Key Tropes: political intrigue, courtesan spy, chosen one, slow burn
+Key tropes: Political intrigue, courtesan spy, chosen one, slow-burn romance

 Grab Kushiel’s Dart on Amazon to start the series